 And last but not least, plan ahead.
 Have every detail of the event down on paper and under your control.
 Since we are dealing with young individuals, it is better not to leave things to chance.
 Know your territory, the steps of the game, the rules, and the players.
 Be a knowledgeable guide, acting from the shadows if need be.

-Examples of Team Building Activities for Teens
+Team Building Activities for Teens

 1. Cross the River